-

 Do images generated by and/or with artificial intelligence benefit from copyright protection in your jurisdiction?
 If so, who is the authorship attributed to?

-Following the example of the AI Act, on April 23rd in Italy, the Council of Ministers approved the so-called “Butti” Bill, which is still undergoing adoption at parliamentary level, aimed at integrating and completing the new EU provisions within the Italian legal framework.
-Regarding copyright law, the bill includes within Article 24 a set of rules that should introduce some significant changes to the Copyright Law (Law n.
+The Italian draft AI Bill sets forth in Article 25 a set of rules that should introduce some significant changes to the Italian Copyright Law (Law n.
 633/1941).
-A major modification (Article 1 Copyright Law) allows works generated with the assistance of AI to be protected by copyright, provided that the human contribution is creative, relevant, and demonstrable.
-While this provision aims to ground a human-centric view of AI, it raises concerns as it introduces two new criteria (relevance and demonstrability of human contribution) that brings interpretive doubts and shift the burden of proving the creativity and relevance of one’s contribution on the author.
-Furthermore, based on the wording of the text, it is not clear whether the relevance of the (creative) human contribution should be assessed quantitatively or qualitatively.
+A major proposed modification to Article 1 of Copyright Law seeks to allow works generated with the assistance of AI to be protected by copyright, provided that (i) the works originated from human intellect, and that (ii) the forms of expression generated with the assistance of AI are the result of the author’s intellectual work.
+While this provision aims to ground a human-centric view of AI, it raises concerns that brings interpretive doubts, as it shifts the burden of proving the creativity and relevance of one’s contribution on the author.
+Furthermore, the wording of the text is arguably unclear, as it does not provide any guidance on how to evaluate author’s intellectual work, whether quantitatively or qualitatively.

-The second point of interest in the Bill concerns the introduction of a new Article 70-septies into the Copyright Law, which mirrors the provisions of the AI Act on the extraction of text and data from third-party content for AI training.
-If this article were adopted, authors wishing to opt-out and reserve rights over their content by prohibiting its use for AI system training would need to do so in a way that makes their choice machine-readable, i.e., understandable to AI systems, allowing them to automatically block the extraction of data, content, and information.
+The second point of interest in the draft Bill relating to copyright concerns the introduction of a new Article 70-septies into the Copyright Law, which mirrors the provisions of the AI Act on the extraction of text and data from third-party content for AI training.
+If this provision were to be adopted, authors wishing to opt-out and reserve rights over their content by prohibiting its use for AI system training would need to do so in a way that makes their choice machine-readable, i.e., understandable to web-crawlers, allowing them to automatically block the extraction of data, content, and information.

 -

-Beside all the already mentioned problems related to the use of AI, when implementing AI systems in the workplace several labor law issues must be considered to ensure compliance with Italian regulations.
+Beside all the already mentioned issues related to the use of AI, when deploying AI systems in the workplace several labor law provisions must be considered to ensure compliance.

 Discrimination and Bias

-AI systems must not be used in a way that discriminates against employees based on protected grounds such as race, gender, age, or religion.
+AI systems must not be used in a way that discriminates against employees based on protected grounds such as race, gender, age, or religion, pursuant to Italian anti-discrimination law in the workplace, which transposes the relevant EU directives.
 Ensuring that AI algorithms do not perpetuate unlawful biases is crucial.
 AI systems used for performance evaluations must be fair, transparent, and non-discriminatory.
 Employers must ensure that such systems do not lead to discriminatory treatment of the worker.

 Health and Safety